bryanliujiang/Auto_GCS_Analysis_Tool/README.txt

 	SHORTER list of phages here

 OUTPUTS:
-'horizontal.txt': contains the phage names from 'phage_list.txt', separated by tabs to be immediately copy-and-paste-able to
+'horizontal.txt': contains the phage names from 'other_list.txt', separated by tabs to be immediately copy-and-paste-able to
-	Excel as the horizontal row for heatmap formatting.
+	Excel as the horizontal row for heatmap/table formatting.

-'vertical.txt': contains the phage names from 'other_list.txt', each on a new line to be immediately copy-and-paste-able to
+'vertical.txt': contains the phage names from 'phage_list.txt', each on a new line to be immediately copy-and-paste-able to
-	Excel as the vertical row for heatmap formatting.
+	Excel as the vertical row for heatmap/table formatting.

 In addition to these output files, tabs will open in the user's default browser with the GCS score outputs on PhagesDB.
 =============================================================================================================================